rmwenzel/cs_fundamentals/README.md

 ## Requirements

-Package dependencies are in `environment.yml`, a [conda virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#).
+Package dependencies are in `environment.yml`, a [conda virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#) config file.
 If you have conda installed you can create the environment with

 ```
 conda env create -f environment.yml